EuropeanIssuers: Activities

-The organisation is also on the events planning committee for the first inaugural Invest Week 2016, a series of events focused on the European investment and growth agenda.
+EuropeanIssuers organises Advisory Council meetings twice a year since 2018.
+The EuropeanIssuers Advisory Council brings together around 50 senior executives (chief executives, board members etc.) of major multinational companies.
+The high-level forum aims to provide European Business leaders the opportunity to discuss the most compelling topics of the European agenda in the field of financial markets with relevant business implications, through a direct dialogue and a privileged interaction with European institutions' top officials and thought leaders.
+The Advisory Council serves the purpose of strengthening the dialogue between business and politics whilst improving the quality of the European Commission's policy proposals following the debates.
+It is chaired by Luc Vansteenkiste, Chairman of EuropeanIssuers.
+Previous chairpersons include Etienne Davignon, Belgian politician, businessman, and former vice-president of the European Commission.
+The Council welcomed prestigious guests such as Didier Reynders, Mairead McGuinness, Valdis Dombrovskis, Enrico Letta, and Emmanuel Faber.

-EuropeanIssuers organised the EuropeanIssuers Advisory Council twice a year since 2018.
-The EuropeanIssuers Advisory Council brings together around 50 senior executives (Chief Executives, Board Members etc.) of major multinational companies in Europe in a wide range of industrial sectors with high level policy-makers.
-The Advisory Council is composed by representatives from companies across Europe such as; UCB, Solvay, ING, L'Oréal, AXA, Engie, BNP Fortis Paribas, Total, Novartis, ENI, Generali, Banco Santander, Ericsson, Philips, Unilever and many more.
-This networking platform aims to provide the European Business leaders the opportunity to discuss the most compelling topics of the European agenda in the field of financial markets with relevant business implications, through a direct dialogue and a privileged interaction with European institutions' top officials and thought leaders.
-The Advisory Council serves the purpose of strengthening the dialogue between business and politics whilst improving the quality of EC policy proposals following the debates.
-The Advisory Council is chaired by Mr Etienne Davignon, Belgian politician, businessman, and former vice-president of the European Commission.
-The Council previously welcomed prestigious guests such as Mr Peter Praet, former executive board member and chief economist of the European Central Bank and Executive Vice President for an Economy that Works for People, Valdis Dombrovskis on 16 June 2020.
-The Advisory Council met Commissioner for Justice, Didier Reynders on 29 October 2020.
-The meetings are supported by EuropeanIssuers' partner EY.
+Since 2023, EuropeanIssuers holds a yearly conference on sustainable finance topics called the Sustainability Reporting Conference.
+The event gathers auditors, representatives of stock exchanges, issuers, and high-level EU institutional personalities.

 Membership

 Companies listed on European stock exchanges as well as national associations of listed companies form the direct membership base of EuropeanIssuers.
-EuropeanIssuers also offers associate membership.
+EuropeanIssuers also offers associate membership, as well as stand-alone membership of the ad hoc ESG Committee.